-

 Micro-batching is the sweet spot between batch and real-time ingestion.
 You process data in small and frequent batches (hourly, every four hours, once, daily, etc).

-It is perfect for use cases where large data volumes are expected but immediate processing is unnecessary.
+It's perfect for use cases where large data volumes are expected but immediate processing is unnecessary.
 For instance, you can set up all new purchase orders to be processed at the top of the hour.
 Depending on your service level agreements, you can also choose to process orders only once a day.

 Micro-batching also allows you to achieve near real-time batching by setting ingestion at short and quick intervals.